RSE-AI-for-Net-Zero/ae_datastore_lxc/docs/source/index/overview/services/base.rst

 Invenio UI and API
 ------------------

-.. [!ToDo!]
-Where are Celery and Celerybeat tasks loaded from
+.. [!ToDo!] environment files.
+Logs.
+Data directory.
 .. [!ToDo!]
 Secrets management

 .. [!ToDo!]
-Possibility of multiple instances of Celery and/or uWSGI to handle heavier loads
+Where are Celery and Celerybeat tasks loaded from

 How do I update a package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^